wso2/demo-open-banking.github.io/concepts.md

 Access tokens grant access to protected API resources.
 The level of access granted by each access token is determined by the method (known as grant type) used to generate the access token.
 There are several grant types used in WSO2 Open Banking:

 - Authorization Code: This grant type enables obtaining a code using the username and the password.
 You can generate an access token using this code.
-- Implicit: This grant type is similar to the code grant type, but instead of generating a code, this directly provides the access token.
-- Password: This grant type authenticates the user using the password provided upon which an access token is generated.
 - Client Credential: This grant type enables creating an access token using the client key and client secret.
 - Refresh Token: This grant type enables to regenerate an access token once the originally provided access token gets expired.
-- SAML: Security Assertion Markup Language (SAML) is an open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
-This grant type uses SAML to obtain the access token.
-- IWA-NTLM: This grant type is similar to the password grant type, but it is specific to Microsoft Windows users.

 ### Certificates
 A certificate (also known as an SSL certificate or digital certificate) is an encryption tool issued by a trusted certification authority (CA) that encrypts data transmitted between a client and a server.
 Certificates are used for public-key encryption in Public Key Infrastructure (PKI).

 In WSO2 Open Banking a TPP must forward a certificate to the ASPSP so that when the TPP sends an application access token request, the ASPSP can verify the authenticity of the request using the shared certificate.
 A keystore is a repository that contains multiple certificates.

-### CORS
-Cross-Origin Resource Sharing (CORS) is a mechanism that allows accessing restricted resources, such as fonts, images, scripts, videos, and iframes from domains outside the domain from which the requesting resource originated.

-By default, web browsers apply the same-origin policy to avoid interactions between different origins.
-CORS defines a way in which a browser and a server can interact to determine whether or not it is safe to allow the cross-origin requests.